-(measured by variance) of a portfolio.
+Yousefi, 2016).
 Considering these two competing criteria simultaneously, there is no single optimal portfolio, but a set of portfolios forming the efficient frontier (EF).
-In other words, efficient frontier, also called Pareto-optimal front, is the collection of portfolios which result in minimum risk for a given level of return or equivalently, maximum return for a given level of risk.
+In other words, efficient frontier, also called Pareto-optimal front, is the collection of portfolios that result in the minimum risk for a given level of return or equivalently, the maximum return for a given level of risk.

 The standard Markowitz model assumes a perfect market without any transaction costs and taxes, where short selling is forbidden, and assets are tradable in any non-negative fractions.
-This basic model belongs to the category of Quadratic Programming (QP) problems (Fernández & Gómez, 2007); thus, the efficient frontier could be found using standard QP solvers which are easily available and can guarantee to find the optimal solution, and be modified to include linear constraints (Chang, Meade, Beasley, & Sharaiha, 2000).
-However, in the absence of these unrealistic assumptions, or presence of some non linear real-world constraints, QP is not necessarily feasible for finding efficient portfolios any more.
+This basic model belongs to the category of Quadratic Programming (QP) problems (Fernández & Gómez, 2007); thus, the efficient frontier could be found using standard QP solvers that are easily available and can guarantee finding the optimal solution, and be modified to include linear constraints (Chang et al., 2000).
+However, in the absence of these unrealistic assumptions or presence of some nonlinear real-world constraints, QP is not necessarily feasible for finding efficient portfolios any more.

-Many researchers have tried to extend the Markowitz's model (Markowitz, 1952) in order to capture more realistic market conditions by introducing some additional constraints.
-These include, cardinality constraint which limits the number of assets held in the portfolio, bounding (quantity or floor-ceiling) constraint, also known as buy-in thresholds, imposing lower and/or upper bounds on funds invested in each asset, pre-assignment constraint reflecting the investor's preferences by requiring some specific assets to be held in the portfolio, round lot (minimum lots) constraint which forces the amount invested in each asset to be a multiple of minimum transaction lot, class constraint which limits the total weight assigned to a class (assets with common characteristics), as well as turnover and trading constraints that impose upper and lower bounds respectively on the variation of the assets weight from one period to another, which are particularly useful in multi period investments (Ponsich & Antonio, 2012; Lwin et al., 2014; Crama & Schyns, 2003; Tollo & Roli, 2008).
+Many researchers have tried to extend Markowitz's model (Markowitz, 1952) in order to capture more realistic market conditions by introducing some additional constraints.
+These include cardinality constraint, which limits the number of assets held in the portfolio; bounding (quantity or floor-ceiling) constraint, also known as buy-in thresholds, imposing lower and/or upper bounds on funds invested in each asset; pre-assignment constraint, reflecting the investor's preferences by requiring some specific assets to be held in the portfolio; round lot (minimum lots) constraint, which forces the amount invested in each asset to be a multiple of minimum transaction lot; class constraint which limits the total weight assigned to a class (assets with common characteristics); and turnover and trading constraints that impose upper and lower bounds respectively on the variation of the assets weight from one period to another, which are particularly useful in multi period investments (Crama & Schyns, 2003; Lwin et al., 2014; Ponsich & Antonio, 2012; Tollo & Roli, 2008).

-According to Metaxiotis & Liagkouras (2012), cardinality and bounding constraints occupy the main focus of the researchers.
+According to Metaxiotis and Liagkouras (2012), cardinality and bounding constraints occupy the main focus of the researchers.
 In practice, many investors prefer to hold a certain number of assets in their portfolio so as to facilitate its management, decrease transaction costs, and assure a minimum degree of diversification.
 Moreover, they prefer to avoid holding very small and large proportion of assets in order to reduce administrative costs and risk, respectively (Anagnostopoulos & Mamanis, 2011; Lwin et al., 2014).

-In this paper, we tackle the problem with regard to the extended Markowitz mean-variance model which includes cardinality and bounding constraints.
+In this paper, we tackle the problem with regard to the extended Markowitz mean-variance model, which includes cardinality and bounding constraints.
 In this case, we refer to the EF as cardinality constrained efficient frontier (CCEF).
-By introducing the cardinality constraint into the classic quadratic programming model, this problem turns to a mixed integer quadratic programming one which is NP-hard (Bienstock, 1996; Moral-Escuderoet al., 2006; Shaw, Liu, & Kopman, 2008).
+By introducing the cardinality constraint into the classic quadratic programming model, this problem turns to a mixed integer quadratic programming one that is NP-hard (Bienstock, 1996; Moral-Escuderoet al., 2006; Shaw et al., 2008).
 In this case, exact optimization methods are not efficient for large problem sizes (Kalayci et al., 2017).
 Many researchers, therefore, take advantage of heuristic and metaheuristic approaches in order to deal with the problem (Maringer, 2006; Tollo & Roli, 2008).
-Although these approaches do not guarantee to find the optimal solution, they are efficient for finding near-optimal solutions.
+Although these approaches do not guarantee finding the optimal solution, they are efficient for finding near-optimal solutions.